SashaHapon/FoodOrderManager/README.md

 - **Spring Boot:** A framework for quickly creating applications in Java.
 - **Spring Data JPA:** Makes it easy to interact with your database using the Java Persistence API.
 - **Spring Security:** Provides application security, including authentication and authorization.
-- **Thymeleaf:** A template engine for creating dynamic web pages on the server.
-- **Lombok:** Simplifies the creation of Java classes by reducing boilerplate code.

 **Database:**
 - **MySQL:** Relational database for storing order and user information.